luizagandolfi/Case-MLOps/README.md

  dvc repro
  ```

-## If you want to run the pipeline in docker, follow these steps:
+## after, to run the pipeline in docker all further times, follow these steps:
 Initialize Docker, it was done with Docker Desktop.
 ```cmd
  docker-compose up